-To primarily concerned with redressal of wrongful civil action by awarding compensation.
+The Law of Torts is primarily concerned with redressal of wrongful civil actions by awarding compensation.
 In a society where men live together, conflict interests are bound to occur and they may from time to time cause damage to one or the other.
-In addition with the rapid industrialization tortuous liability has come to be against manufacturers and industrial units.
-As the law of tort is a basically a judge made law, students are required to make a judicial pronouncements.
-They are required to keep themselves with the latest developments extending to the entire course.
+In addition with the rapid industrialization tortious liability has come to be used against manufacturers and industrial units.
+As the Law of Torts is basically a Judge made law, students are required to study it in the light of judicial pronouncements.
+They are required to equip themselves with the latest developments extending to the entire course.